 The Last Supper

-The Last Supper is Italy’s prominent and iconic mural that is hidden away on a wall of the refectory, next to the Basilica di Santa Maria delle Grazie.
-This famous artwork is a hard miss as it depicts Christ and his disciples at the dramatic moment when he’s aware of his betrayal.
-If you plan on making a trip to Milan in April, don’t go without witnessing this iconic masterpiece.
+The Last Supper is Italy’s prominent and iconic mural that is hidden away on a wall of the refectory of Santa Maria delle Grazie.
+This famous artwork by the Italian artist Leonardo da Vinci, is a hard miss as it depicts Christ and his disciples at the dramatic moment when he’s aware of his betrayal.
+Go for skip-the-line guided tour to fully appreciate the historical significance and artistic details of this masterpiece.
+Tours typically last 15-20 minutes and include expert commentary on the painting's composition and symbolism.

 Santa Maria delle Grazie